top of page

 The VOTE (Voting Opportunity and Translation Equity) Ordinance

-On September 26, Commissioner Kevin Morrison and I introduced the Voting Opportunity and Translation Equity Ordinance to address this inequity.
+On September 26, 2020, Commissioner Scott Britton and Commissioner Kevin Morrison introduced the Voting Opportunity and Translation Equity Ordinance to address this inequity.

 The Voting Rights Act (VRA) of 1965 has not been updated since 1992, and only requires that covered states or political subdivisions (which Cook County is) translate voting materials in English and for persons of American Indian, Asian American, Alaskan Native or Spanish heritage who meet a threshold of 10,000 or more limited English speakers.